 How long does it take to get a DBA in California?

 In California, a DBA is referred to as a fictitious business name (FBN).
-Filing an FBN statement can take one to four weeks, in some cases a little longer.
+A California DBA filing can take one to four weeks, in some cases a little longer.

 What does it cost to set up a DBA in California?